-The Real Time Clock (RTC) reset function allows you or the service technician to recover the recently launched model Dell Latitude and Precision systems from select No POST/No Boot/No Power situations.
-You can initiate the RTC reset on the system from a power off state only if it is connected to AC power.
-Press and hold the power button for 25 seconds.
-The system RTC reset occurs after you release the power button.
+The Real Time Clock (RTC) reset function allows you to recover your Dell system from No POST/No Boot/No Power situations.
+To initiate the RTC reset on the system make sure system is in a power-off state and is connected to power source.
+Press and hold the power button for 25 seconds and then release the power button.